African Affairs Volume 118, Issue 471, April 2019

 Samuel Jibao

-Samuel Jibao is the Director of the Centre for Economic Research and Capacity Building in Freetown, Sierra Leone.
-He is also an Assistant Lecturer at the African Tax Institute at the University of Pretoria, and the former Commissioner-General of the National Revenue Authority of Sierra Leone.
+Dr Samuel S. Jibao is the Executive Director of the Centre for Economic Research and Capacity Building in Freetown, and a member of the Investment Board of the National Social Security and Investment Trust (NASSIT) in Sierra Leone.
+He was the former Commissioner General of the National Revenue Authority Sierra Leone, and a former Senior Lecturer at the African Tax Institute at the Department of Economics in the University of Pretoria, South Africa.

 Download